-GCSE Physical Education QAN - 601/8279/9
+GCSE Physical Education QAN - 60182799

-Over the two year course you will learn skills such as tactics and strategies in sports, how to analyse and evaluate both your and others performances, communication, team work, independent study and resilience.
+Over the two year course you will learn practical skills, including tactics and strategies in various sports.
+There will be an Analysis and Evaluation coursework task to complete, which links into practical performance.

+Many other skills will be developed such as communication, team work, coaching, independent study and resilience.

-Component I - The Human Body and Movement in Physical Activity and Sport Written Examination I hour I5 mins (78 marks) (30% of qualification)
+Component I - The Human Body and Movement in Physical Activity and Sport Written Examination I hour 15 mins (78 marks) (30% of qualification)